 Annual DIBS Distinguished Lecture & Symposium

 DIBS holds an annual interdisciplinary symposium focused on translational brain research, alternating between clinical and basic research topics.
-We invite an exceptional speaker, who meets with DIBS faculty and students, reviews the accompanying poster exhibition, then gives the keynote address for the symposium.
+We invite an exceptional speaker to give the keynote address for the symposium.
 The event also includes a panel of Duke experts discussing research related to the event's theme, and a poster exhibition by graduate students, postdoctoral associates, and trainees.